 Looking for gifts for your young readers?
-You’ve come to the right place for bookish gifts for kids.
+You’ve come to the right place for bookish gifts for kids!
 We’ve got dozens of gift ideas for the bookworms in your life.

-- Gift ideas for the read-aloud shelf (things for kids to do during read-alouds/audio books)
+- Gift ideas for the read-aloud shelf (things for kids to do during read-alouds/audiobooks)

 Looking for Christmas reading recommendations?
 Those are here: